Mahindra Lifespaces

 Freehold Properties: Legacy Building, End-Use, and Long-Term Investment

 When it comes to long-term residential use, freehold properties remain the most preferred model.
-Homebuyers looking to invest in a home for their family or create a lasting asset gravitate toward areas where freehold titles are
+Homebuyers looking to invest in a home for their family or create a lasting asset gravitate toward areas where freehold titles are standard.

 Freehold properties in India are common in: